BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 In his final remarks, Mark Fisher asserts that reliance on ecstasy will inevitably lead to failure, as the human operating system has not been fully dismantled.

-Ultimately, this division proved detrimental.
+Ultimately, this division was harmful.
 Within a communal system founded on shared consciousness, charismatic individuals often take the lead and cultural norms begin to assert themselves.
-Additionally, from a *materialistic* perspective, ideas don't alter material realities, rather material realities give birth to ideas which inform further matieral changes.
-Reality takes precedence, our narratives about it follows.
+Activist of that time had no answer to the question of how difference can flurish while at the same time economic, social, and ecological "justice" is achieved.
-Importantly, the distribution of resources calls for negotiation, which in turn necessitates bureaucracy.
+Clearly, the distribution of resources calls for negotiation, which in turn necessitates bureaucracy.
 The undemocratic impulse to free oneself from bureaucracy continually presents an alluring prospect to those committed to realizing their ideal version of a "good" society.
-Consequently, the collective drive lost steam, leading to widespread disillusionment among artists.
-Rather than seeking to change existing power structures and material realities, they redirected their efforts toward critiquing the status quo through personal expressions---as liberal vehicle.
+Consequently, the collective momentum dwindled, leading to pervasive disillusionment among artists.
+Instead of aiming to transform existing power structures and material realities, they refocused their energies on critiquing the status quo through personal expressions—using art as a liberal vehicle.
+After the collapse of the Soviet Union, there were no utopian visions left, and the *neoliberal ideology*, which positioned itself as a champion of limited government and individual freedom, appeared attractive.

 Fisher wrote in an essay (2013) about this failure: